New York City housing shortage

 For many decades, the New York metropolitan area has suffered from an increasing shortage of housing, as housing supply has not met housing demand.
 As a result, New York City has the highest rents of any city in the United States.

 The New York metropolitan area has long-standing exclusionary zoning practices, which were frequently rooted in racism.
 Restrictive zoning regulations, which prohibited multifamily residential use and affordable housing, were intended to prevent non-whites from moving to white neighborhoods.

 The housing shortage in New York is driven by a lack of housing supply.
 Home construction in New York City lags far behind other major American cities.
 From 2010 to 2023, housing supply in the city increased by 4% while jobs increased by 22%.
 In the suburbs of New York City, restrictive zoning regulations are a key contributor to the undersupply of housing, as zoning laws either prohibit or disincentivize any but single-family detached homes in Nassau, Suffolk, Westchester, Putnam and other surrounding counties.

 In the 2020s, some New York politicians pushed for ambitious plans to increase housing supply in New York by undoing some of the most restrictive zoning regulations to permit mixed-use development in areas previously exclusively for commercial use, allow accessory dwelling units in single-family zones, and allow dense housing construction near public transit stations.
 These plans faced considerable opposition by politicians from the New York suburbs, in particular, where zoning is most restrictive.

+In August 2026, the New York City Department of City Planning and New York City Department of Housing Preservation and Development released a draft of their Fair Housing Growth Strategy report, which evaluates the city's housing need and how to solve it.
+The report estimated the city needs at least 700,000 new homes over the next decade to address the housing shortage.